mpv-player/mpv/DOCS/man/en/options.rst

     environment variables (``MPV_HOME``) are also ignored.

     Note that the ``--no-config`` option takes precedence over this option.

-``--consolecontrols``, ``--no-consolecontrols``
-    ``--no-consolecontrols`` prevents the player from reading key events from standard input.
-Useful when reading data from standard input.
-This is automatically enabled when ``-`` is found on the command line.
-There are situations where you have to set it manually, e.g. if you open ``/dev/stdin`` (or the equivalent on your system), use stdin in a playlist or intend to read from stdin later on via the loadfile or loadlist slave commands.

 ``--contrast=<-100-100>``
     Adjust the contrast of the video signal (default: 0).
 Not supported by all